PlantGeneticsLab/SiPAS-tools/README.md

 Bioinformatic toolkits of RNA-seq data.

 ## Overview
 SiPAS-tools integrates a collection of toolkits facilitating research analysis on RNA-seq data.
-It is a Java based program, combining efficiency and flexibility to realize high-performance computation of various of functions for the following transcriptomics analysis.
+It is a Java-based program, combines efficiency and flexibility to realize high-performance computation of various of functions for the following transcriptomics analysis.
 ##Apps And User Manual
 SiPAS-tools is designed to simplify its usage for the convenience of end users.
 It has a list of applications (Apps).
 Each app has a parameter file or some parameters.
 There are the apps of SiPAS-tools: